Home Depot Background Check: How It Works (& What Not To Do)

 A screenshot showing that the question of does home depot hire felons and the answer is yes, but it depends on the type of felony.

-How long does a felony stay on your record?
-Felony convictions, like misdemeanors, can stay on your record indefinitely, and some felonies are not eligible for sealing or expunging.
+Regarding the duration of a felony on your record, felony convictions, similar to misdemeanors, can remain on your record indefinitely, and certain felonies may not be eligible for sealing or expungement.

 If a person has a felony conviction, speaking with human resources at the beginning of the process about the circumstances may prevent the charges from being a disqualifier when making hiring decisions.